Bahareh Tolooshams

 Research

-My PhD research used statistical optimization models to design efficient and interpretable deep learning.
-I focused on the sparse coding/dictionary learning generative model.
+My PhD research focused on sparse inverse problems to improve deep learning efficiency, interpretability, and performance.
+I developed methods based on sparse representation and statistical generative models to incorporate domain knowledge into deep learning.
 My PhD research is related to a class of machine learning algorithms referred to as unrolled learning in the literature.